Safe Party Education

 What does effective alcohol and drug education look like?

-Two programs are offered under the Night wasted umbrella
+Three programs are offered under the Night Wasted umbrella

-- Presented by Naomi Oakley to the students, is a guide on how to celebrate safely.
+Presented to the students as a guide on how to celebrate safely.
 It is both a formal presentation with assistance of PowerPoint. (not “death by PowerPoint’) with some video clips from the coal face.

 Teacher presentations can also be tailored to suit the audience and the time available.